diegojromerolopez/diegojromerolopez.github.io/content/en/post/2026-06-18-adding-observability-to-isidorus.md

 ---
-title: "LLM mental fatigue"
+title: "Adding observability to Isidorus"
-date: "2026-05-17T00:00:00+02:00"
+date: "2026-06-18T00:00:00+02:00"
-draft: false
+draft: true
 tags: ["llm"]
 ---

-LLMs (Large Language Models) provide a wonderful tool for the construction of software that speed up the process of coding.
-But are there some downsides to them?
+# Adding observability to Isidorus
+Some months ago I created a complex scraper platform for

 ## Introduction
 The past 3 years have been a total change in the software engineering discipline,